tus/tus-v2/draft-tus-httpbis-resumable-uploads-protocol.md

 ~~~
 {: #fig-resuming-upload title="Resuming Upload"}

-4) If the client is not interesting in completing the upload anymore, it can instruct the server to delete the upload and free all related resources using the Upload Cancellation Procedure ({{upload-cancellation}}).
+4) If the client is not interested in completing the upload anymore, it can instruct the server to delete the upload and free all related resources using the Upload Cancellation Procedure ({{upload-cancellation}}).

 ~~~
 Client                                      Server